 10 Most Essential Highway Driving Tips For Indian Drivers

-As driving on the Indian highways can be full of risks, we bring you the 10 most essential driving tips so that you can always enjoy your highway drives to the fullest.
+As driving on the Indian highways can be full of risks, we bring to you the 10 most essential driving tips so that you can always enjoy your highway drives to the fullest.

-Outside rearview mirrors (ORVMS), or, wing mirrors and the inner rear view mirror help you keep a check on what is approaching from behind.
+Outside rearview mirrors (ORVMS) (also called wing mirrors) and the inner rear view mirror help you to keep a check on what is approaching from behind.
 You need to stay attentive all the time while driving.
-Closed or folded wing mirrors are generally seen on the highways, remember they exist to provide you alertness in advance and safety.
+Closed or folded wing mirrors are generally seen on the highways.
+Remember, wing mirrors exist to alert you in advance thereby making your rides safer.

 Turn Indicator Is Important

 This is not only good for highways, but also for your regular city commutes.
-Always indicate which direction you intend to move, before overtaking.
-Generally, it is seen that the drivers first overtake and while overtaking they use indicators, which is absolutely wrong.
-Indicator is meant to specify the following vehicle about your intentions and get them prepared for your further action.
-Same goes for overtaking; the vehicle ahead should know your intention.
-For the smoother move, in the daytime, you can blow a horn, while the high beam flash can work during the night drives.
+Before overtaking, always indicate which direction you intend to move.
+The indicator is meant to specify the following vehicles about your intentions and make them prepared for your further action.
+Same goes for overtaking; the vehicle ahead of you should know your intention.
+For safer commuting, in the daytime, you can blow a horn, while the high beam flash can work during the night drives.
 Besides the indication of overtaking, this will also avert the vehicle ahead of you from accidentally veering off into your lane.

 High-speed driving at highways results in the rise of tyre temperature, which can cause a tyre burst if your car has under inflated tyres.
-Same way overinflated tyres too can cause you a lot of pain on the highway drives that may lead to loss of vehicle control and even tyre bursts.
+Similarly, overinflated tyres can also be dangerous on the highways and might result in tyre bursts.
 So make sure that the tyre pressure of your vehicle is always at the recommended PSI level.

 If you really want to make the highway drives pleasant enough and free from apprehensions, then a speed between 80 kmph to 100 kmph should be ideal.
 This legal limit on most of the highways in India will allow you to have enough reaction time in case of any emergency swerve, alongside will also permit you for smooth overtaking.
 Speedy driving at around 150 kmph under any weather condition, hot or cold, with underinflated tyres or over-inflated tyres, can be a license to uninvited trouble.

-Another major killer on the highways, specially witnessed among the commercial vehicle drivers in India, but now, is also seen with private car drivers.
-Compared to normal, fatigue sets in quickly when you are behind the wheels.
+Another major killer on the highways, especially witnessed among the commercial vehicle drivers in India, but now, is also seen with private car drivers.
+It is a fact that fatigue sets in quickly when you are behind the wheels.
 Hence, timely breaks from driving are vital.
 Have a breather at least after every 100-150 km to ensure alertness while driving further.
 Driving under drowsy or sleepy state can prove lethal for you as well as others.
 Driving for 8-10 hours in a single day is something most people can comfortably manage.

 No Blind Spot Overtaking

 Drivers, especially the youth, are more seen trying their luck with this life-threatening fixation.
-Overtaking at blind spot is the major basis of highway mishaps.
-Overtake only when the road is clear ahead.
+Overtaking at a blind spot is one of the major reason of highway mishaps.
+Overtake only when the road is clear.

 Speedy Left Lane Drive